 Thus, one needs to know the evolution of the fraction of firms over time.
-This evolution is given in the bottom left panel, where again the time elapsed since prices were reset is depicted by the distance from the reset price.
-As shown in the bottom left panel, the fraction of firms that transit from the low- to high-productivity state $\theta{j,1,2}$ is increasing over time, eventually becoming more than half the firms.
-Because these are the firms that experience a falling hazard rate and their share is rising, the aggregate hazard is downward sloping.
+This evolution is given in Figure 16.B, where again the time elapsed since prices were reset is depicted by the distance from the reset price.
+The fraction of firms that transit from the low- to high-productivity state $\theta{j,1,2}$ is increasing over time, eventually becoming more than half the firms.
+Because these are the firms that experience a falling hazard rate and their share is rising, the aggregate hazard is downward-sloping.

-When the idiosyncratic productivity shocks are i.i.d., the downward-sloping portion of the hazard function for the low to high transiting firms is smaller.
+When the idiosyncratic productivity shocks are i.i.d., the downward-sloping portion of the hazard function for the low to high transiting firms is smaller (see Figure 16.C and 16.D).
 The distribution of optimal prices is much narrower, so the fraction of firms that are on the downward-sloping portion never gets large enough to offset the upward-sloping hazards faced by most firms.
 Thus, a combination of relatively large persistence and dispersion in productivity shocks is required in order to generate a downward-sloping aggregate hazard.

 The effect that price dispersion and persistence have on the shape of the aggregate hazard is shown in three dimensions in Figure 17.
+The left-hand panel analyzes the effect of changing persistence for a dispersion of 0.156 and the right-hand panel investigates the effects of dispersion for a shock process in which there is an 80% probability of remaining in the same idiosyncratic state.
 Look first at the right-most slice of the right-hand panel; it represents the aggregate hazard function for a model with zero dispersion of the idiosyncratic shocks - that is, a model without idiosyncratic shocks.
 The hazard function is everywhere upward sloping, as are the hazards displayed in DKW for a model without idiosyncratic shocks.
 With zero dispersion all firms have the same optimal price.
 Constant nonzero inflation means that age moves all firms uniformly away from their optimal price, raising the adjustment probability for all firms.
 As the dispersion of idiosyncratic shocks increases (moving left along the axis labeled "dispersion"), the successive slices become flatter, and for dispersion around 0.7, the hazards begin to have downward-sloping portions.
 It is in this region that there is a large fraction of firms transiting from low to high productivity and then letting their relative price depreciate as described above.
-For very high degrees of dispersion, the hazards again become upward sloping.
+For very high degrees of dispersion, the hazards again become upward-sloping.
 In this region reset prices vary greatly across productivity levels, so changes in productivity inevitably involve changes in price

 The left-hand plot in Figure 17 illustrates how the aggregate hazard function varies with the idiosyncratic shock's persistence.
-Without persistence, the right-most slice of the figure, the hazard is everywhere upward sloping.
+Without persistence, the right-most slice of the figure, the hazard is everywhere upward-sloping.
 In this case, reset prices are relatively insensitive to productivity because firms' future productivity levels are independent of productivity at the time they set their prices.
 As persistence increases, the reset prices spread apart, creating the condition described above under which hazards may slope downward.
 For very high degrees of persistence, transitions across states are rare, so that although they can lead to decreasing hazards for certain productivity trajectories, there are too few firms with such trajectories for the aggregate hazard to slope downward.

 Figure 16.
-Explaining the Aggregate Hazard
+Explaining the aggregate hazard.